Catfish: Description

+Sensory organs

+The maxilla is a tooth-bearing bone in vertebrates, and modified in neopterygian fish to facilitate the protrusion of the mouth and enable suction feeding.
+Catfish, despite being a group of neopterygians, reduced the maxilla into a support for the maxillary barbels; this means that they are unable to protrude their mouths as other fish such as carp.
+Catfish barbels typically occur in pairs, and up to four pairs of barbels may be present in some species; these being the nasal, maxillary (on each side of mouth), and two pairs of "chin" barbels termed the internal and external mandibular barbel, though the various families often have fewer pairs, some species may have branched or duplicated barbel pairs, and a number of families only have extremely reduced maxillary barbels.
+The palatine-maxillary system is responsible for moving the maxillary barbels; it is a system of ligaments and muscles centred on these two skeletal elements.
+If severed, the barbels grow back over time, but the maxillary barbels cannot regenerate if their basal element (the maxilla) is lost.

+Many larger catfish have chemoreceptors across their entire bodies (especially the barbels), which means they "taste" anything they touch, and "smell" any chemicals in the water.
+"In catfish, gustation plays a primary role in the orientation and location of food".
+Because barbels and chemoreception are more important in detecting food, their eyes are generally small, and many species lost them entirely as they adapted to underground environments, becoming cavefish.
+Like other ostariophysans, they are characterized by the presence of a Weberian apparatus.
+Their well-developed Weberian apparatus and reduced gas bladder allow for improved hearing and sound production.

+Fin spines and toxins

 All catfish other than members of the Malapteruridae (electric catfish), possess a strong, hollow, bony, leading spine-like ray on their dorsal and pectoral fins.
 As a defense, these spines may be locked into place so that they stick outwards, enabling them to inflict severe wounds.
 In numerous catfish species, these fin rays can be used to deliver a stinging protein if the fish is irritated; as many as half of all catfish species may be venomous in this fashion, making the Siluriformes overwhelmingly the vertebrate order with the largest number of venomous species.
 This venom is produced by glandular cells in the epidermal tissue covering the spines.
-In members of the family Plotosidae and of the genus Heteropneustes, this protein is so strong it may hospitalize humans who receive a sting; in Plotosus lineatus, the stings can be lethal.
+In members of the family Plotosidae and of the genus Heteropneustes, this protein is so potent it may hospitalize humans who receive a sting; in Plotosus lineatus, the stings can be lethal.
 The dorsal- and pectoral-fin spines are two of the most conspicuous features of siluriforms, and differ from those in other fish groups.
 Despite the widespread use of the spines for taxonomic and phylogenetic studies the fields have struggled to effectively use the information due to a lack of consistency in the nomenclature, with a general standard for the descriptive anatomy of catfish spines proposed in 2022 to try and resolve this problem.

-Juvenile catfish, like most fish, have relatively large heads, eyes, and posterior median fins in comparison to larger, more mature individuals.
-These juveniles can be readily placed in their families, particularly those with highly derived fin or body shapes; in some cases, identification of the genus is possible.
-As far as known for most catfish, features that are often characteristic of species, such as mouth and fin positions, fin shapes, and barbel lengths, show little difference between juveniles and adults.
-For many species, pigmentation pattern is also similar in juveniles and adults.
-Thus, juvenile catfish generally resemble and develop smoothly into their adult form without distinct juvenile specializations.
-Exceptions to this are the ariid catfish, where the young retain yolk sacs late into juvenile stages, and many pimelodids, which may have elongated barbels and fin filaments or coloration patterns.

-Sexual dimorphism is reported in about half of all families of catfish.
-The modification of the anal fin into an intromittent organ (in internal fertilizers) as well as accessory structures of the reproductive apparatus (in both internal and external fertilizers) have been described in species belonging to 11 different families.